The Aflac Cancer Center gives our patients access to the latest in treatments for childhood cancer and blood disorders through our research efforts.

 - Our doctors are always looking for ways to use their research to improve care for our patients.

 - We are one of the national leaders for clinical trial enrollment in Children’s Oncology Group (COG) studies.

-- We have a growing research program—in 2011, we had 159 new patients in clinical trials, including more than 40 for Phase I and Phase II trials.
+- We have a growing research program—in 2012, we had 162 patients on therapeutic clinical trials, including 38 for Phase I and Phase II trials.

 - We are home to a robust Innovative Therapy Program, giving our patients access to some of the newest treatments.